emily-lambrou/status_changes_to_qatesting/README.md

 In this workflow you can use comments to send notifications.
 You can tag a specific assignee in order to recieve an email regarding the change of the status to "QA Testing" in order to proceed with the testing.
 Therefore a comment will be added to the issue, tagging a specific assignee.
 This action will trigger an email notification to that assignee and also a label "QA Testing (Status)" will be added in the issue.
+Ensure the label "QA Testing (Status) exists in the repository.
+Labels need to be created in the repository before they can be applied to issues.
+You can also change the text for your specific needs by also changing the text in the code.

 ### Prerequisites